West Downs Centre

 The University is a major employer and a key part of the city – yet it has very little civic presence.
-This project presents an exciting opportunity to create an impressive addition to Winchester’s civic buildings at the main gateway into the city centre from the south-west where it will be visible from the Romsey Road.
+This project has created an impressive addition to Winchester’s civic buildings at the main gateway into the city centre from the south-west where it is visible from the Romsey Road.

 Where is the site and how big is it?

 The West Down’s site is situated on the B3040 Romsey Road south-west of the city centre.
-The 7500m2 building is being built on existing green space within the site, next to the Grade II-listed University of Winchester Business School.
+The 7500m2 building has been built on existing green space within the site, next to the Grade II-listed University of Winchester Business School.

 Work began on the new building in January 2018 with a groundbreaking ceremony.
 At the end of October 2018, we celebrated a key construction milestone with a traditional 'topping out' ceremony to mark reaching the highest point in the landmark development.